These days it seems like we are witnessing climate changes unfold right before our very eyes.

 We're all living witnesses to rapid climate changes in our lifetime.
 This is no longer your grandparents "Minnesota."

-In 2013 at MPR we're devoting more coverage to the growing effects of our changing climate in Minnesota and around the globe.
+In 2013 at MPR we're devoting more coverage to the science behind and the growing effects of our changing climate in Minnesota and around the globe.
 You can hear me discuss the week's top climate stories in our new "Climate Cast" every Thursday morning at 9:50am with Kerri Miller on The Daily Circuit.